jostrm/azure-enterprise-scale-ml/README.md

     - part 3) `The enterprise datalake design` (ADLS Gen2 storage account, with a folder structure)

 - That said, to get the `accelerator power` - use the `EMSL SDK`.
 See benefits listed below ( and look at this full README feature list for all benefits)
-    - `5.5 out of the 7 steps/pipelines of a ML application`: There is `always at least 6 steps you need to create`, step 7 is optional.
+    - `6 out of the 7 steps/pipelines of a ML application for REALTIME or BATCH scoring`: There is `always at least 6 steps you need to create`, step 7 is optional.
-    - ESML gives you 5 (or 5 and a half) of these automatically.
-Not the asterix (*) ones, but the `bold ones` (3,4,5a,5b,6,7)
+    - ESML gives you 6 of these productional steps/pipelines automatically.
+Not the asterix (*) ones, but the `bold ones` (2,3,4,5a,5b,6,7)
-        - *1) Ingest from source
+        - *1) Ingest Data from source to MASTER lake, and MASTER to project
-            - Azure Data Factory: This is too specific for EMSL.
-A COPY Activity from your source (DW/Database) to the IN-folder in ADLS Gen2, Datalake)
+            - Azure Data Factory: A COPY Activity from your source (DW/Database) to the IN-folder in ADLS Gen2, Datalake), you of course need to do the mapping
-        - *2) FeatureEngineering "Bronze2Gold"
+            - That said, `ESML Azure Datafactory templates` exists with paramenters to work with `ESML Datalake`: `IN_2_MASTER ingestion` and `MASTER_2_PROJECT` and to support `DataMesh`
+        - `2) FeatureEngineering "IN_2_GOLD"` pipeline (Azure Data factory, Azure ML Pipeline)
+            - `ESMLPipelineFactory` will genereate the actaul Azure ML Pipelines.
+But the content in the generated bootstrapped Python script files is of course too specific for ESML.
-            - Azure ML Pipeline: Too specific for ESML.
-You need yo create your own Azure ML Pipleine)
+                - *You need yo create your own `Data wrangling` code
         - `3) TrainModel` (AutoML pipeline - you can also create your own manual Training Azure ML Pipeline)
             - Inclusing TEST_SET scoring...which is not included in Azure ML Studio funcionality.
         - `4) CompareScoringDrift & DataDrift` - Should be promote & Deploy the newly trained model?
 Needed to refit model to real world changes.
         - `5a) ONLINE scoring: Deploy AKS Scoring endpoint - Online/Batch (Only up to 5min REST call for BATCH)`
+            - ESML managed AKS clusters only requires 2-lines of code, and the AKS Cluster is secured with GA `private links` (no public internet used)
         - `5b) BATCH scoring: Create & Publish  Scoring endpoint`
-            - Azure ML Pipeline: See ESMLPipelineFactory.
+            - Azure ML Pipeline: See `ESMLPipelineFactory` and also the `Azure Datafactory ESML templates` with parameters to work towards the ESML generated Azure ML pipelines.
         - `6) Scoring  & *Writeback`  (Azure Data Factory) - See `ESMLPipelineFactory`
             - To get data to score from SOURCE and *WriteBack* is of course specific for EMSL to automate, but 4 Azure datafactory TEMPLATE pipelines is given,with parameters, working end-to-end from SOURCE SQL Database:
                 - Since ESML has already has created the Azure ML Pipline, it knows how to score and what parameters to set.